ctftamu/SL-GPS/docs/frontend.md

 - **Faster iteration**: Start with 10-20 cases instead of 100
 - **Parallel training**: Ensure CPU cores available
+ - **Parallel training**: Ensure CPU cores available.
+Use the `Number of Processes` slider in the GUI to control how many parallel workers `make_model()` launches (default in code is 28 for large runs; GUI default is 1 for safe local testing).
 - **GPU training**: Install `tensorflow[and-cuda]` for 10-100x speedup
 - **Storage**: Use SSD for faster I/O during data generation